-41 Years Ago: John Lennon and Harry Nilsson Tossed From Troubadour for Heckling
+When John Lennon and Harry Nilsson Got Tossed From the Troubadour for Heckling

 Things didn't end well on the evening drinking buddy Harry Nilsson introduced John Lennon to the brandy Alexander cocktail wouldn't end well.
 On March 12, 1974, the rock stars would ultimately be escorted out of Los Angeles' iconic Troubadour nightclub, ejected for relentlessly heckling the Smothers Brothers and, according to a member of the staff, assaulting a waitress.

 As things continued to escalate, club security attempted to remove the drunken and enraged Lennon, who lashed out, losing his trademark specs in the scuffle.
 He then, according to Tommy Smothers, kicked the valet.
 "My wife ended up with Lennon’s glasses because of the punches that were thrown," Smothers said.
 Actress Pam Grier, who was nearby when the incident happened, got ejected from the club, too.